efinrin-nla-efinrin-wewe

 efinrin nla and efinrin wewe confusion

-With social media and global trade mixing up plant names, the confusion between efinrin nla and efinrin wewe is growing — even creeping into a few academic references.
+With social media and internet mixing up plant names, the confusion between efinrin nla and efinrin wewe is growing, even creeping into a few academic references.

 • Lead to ineffective herbal treatment